 Food sensitivities or intolerances have been getting a lot of hype in the last few years.
 There is some merit to this, as foods that cause an inappropriate immune response can end up hurting your body in many ways, from hormonal imbalances to anxiety, weight gain, and lack of concentration.

 Anxiety often coincides with feelings of fatigue, even though you may be sleeping for long hours, because the offending foods are consistently in your diet, aggravating your system.
-I have seen many women in my practice with extreme anxiety become suddenly calm, peaceful, and uplifted after removing the offending foods from the diet.
+Many times women with extreme anxiety become suddenly calm, peaceful, and uplifted after removing the offending foods from the diet.

 Try not to get more anxious thinking about which remedies to try!
 Pick one of these natural remedies for anxiety, and try it for a few weeks.
-Add in others, or change it up as needed.
-I use a combination of the above on a daily basis to keep any anxiety I might feel in check.
+Add in others, or change it up as needed!

 Written by Robyn Srigley